beemojs/beemo/docs/consumer.md

 - `--concurrency` (number) - Number of builds to run in parallel.
 Defaults to the amount of CPUs.
 - `--[no-]graph` (bool) - Prioritize workspace builds based on
   [dependency graph](./workspaces.md#priority-packages).
-- `--stdio` (reporter | pipe | inherit) - Control how the underlying driver output is displayed in the console.
-Defaults to "reporter".
+- `--stdio` (buffer | inherit | stream) - Control how the underlying driver output is displayed in the console.
+Defaults to "buffer".
-  - `reporter` - Renders Beemo output using the defined reporter(s).
+  - `buffer` - Renders Beemo output using the defined reporter(s).
 Underlying driver output will be rendered on success or failure.
   - `inherit` - Doesn't render Beemo output and instead streams the underlying driver output live.
-  - `pipe` - A combination of `reporter` and `inherit`.
+  - `stream` - A combination of `buffer` and `inherit`.
 - `--workspaces` (string) - Execute the command in each [workspace](./workspaces.md) defined by the pattern/value.
 Pass `*` to run in all workspaces.